ninbura/windows/README.md

 	- just like drivers you don't need to restart your computer when prompted after every single install
 	- restart your computer after installing all desired software (if you were prompted at somepoint to do so)
 	- Note that every piece of software you want may not have been included in `.install-list.txt` and or may not be listed below.
 Said lists are composed of items relevant to me and my direct peers.
-	- software in list below is software that is currently not available via winget/wigui
+	- software in list below is software that can not currently be installed properly via wigui
 	- It is *always* preferred you install software with winget, it's much quicker & winget-autoupdate will keep your software updated.
 		- see [winget basics](#wingetwigui-basics) for instructions on how to use winget/wigui
 	- If software isn't available via winget, install software the old fashioned way 😭